iramshiv/Target_Color_Swap/README.md

     *Note: Clusters start from '0'.

-Default cluster size is 2 to 7 but you can change that with 'mink' and 'maxk' values.
+Default cluster size is 2 to 7 but you can change that with *--mink* and *--maxk* values.

-You can also play with 'shades_range' (for darker side of the cluster) and 'tint_range' (for lighter side of the cluster) arguments, if your target cluster are not properly replaced.
+You can also play with *--shades_range* (for darker side of the cluster) and *--tint_range* (for lighter side of the cluster) arguments, if your target cluster are not properly replaced.

-'target_rgb' takes RGB value of a color, you like to see.
+*--target_rgb* takes RGB value of a color, you like to see.

 ## Other Arguments